sta310-sp22/website/content/syllabus/index.md

 ### CAPS

-[Duke Counseling & Pyschological Services (CAPS)](https://studentaffairs.duke.edu/caps) helps Duke Students enhance strengths and develop abilities to successfully live, grow and learn in their personal and academic lives.
+[Duke Counseling & Psychological Services (CAPS)](https://studentaffairs.duke.edu/caps) helps Duke Students enhance strengths and develop abilities to successfully live, grow and learn in their personal and academic lives.
 CAPS recognizes that we are living in unprecedented times and that the changes, challenges and stressors brought on by the COVID-19 pandemic have impacted everyone, often in ways that are tax our well-being.
 CAPS offers many services to Duke undergraduate students, including brief individual and group counseling, couples counseling and more.
 CAPS staff also provides outreach to student groups, particularly programs supportive of at-risk populations, on a wide range of issues impacting them in various aspects of campus life.
 CAPS provides services to students via Telehealth.
 To initiate services, you can contact their front desk at 919-660-1000.

 ## Important dates